 Years 3-6 see a building upon the initial building blocks of Mathematics and the School is in line with the ISEB requirements for this age group, studying and extending all areas of the National Curriculum in the process.

-In Years 7 and 8 at the Prep School, the programme of study is directed towards the ISEB Common Entrance syllabus.
-This course fulfils all the requirements of the National Curriculum and provides a sound grounding for Year 9 and beyond.
+In Years 7 and 8 the pupils follow a Mastery based syllabus which relies on regular assessment to check for understanding before moving on to further topics.
+The course fulfils all the requirements of the National Curriculum and provides a sound grounding for Year 9 and beyond.
 Advanced students in top set Year 8 have the opportunity to prepare for the scholarship exams for the Senior School.

 Opportunities for parents to contribute towards their children’s learning and progress